On this page, you can find examples of relaxation techniques which may be helpful for relieving dental anxiety, including:

 Nowadays, there are lots of apps available.
 Guided imagery/meditation/self-hypnosis apps are a very personal thing as their effectiveness is very much dependent on whether you like the speaker’s voice or the background music.
 It is best to “try before you buy” if possible.
 You may also prefer relaxation tracks which contain music only, for example Zen, Spa, Yoga or Meditation music.

 Relaxation techniques can be very useful when used alongside other techniques mentioned in the Help section.
-This is especially true if you experience panic attacks, and you may want to learn to use relaxation techniques and practice them on a regular basis.
-They’re not so good when you try to use them on their own – as a sole means of trying to deal with your fears.
+They’re not so good when you try to use them as the only means of trying to deal with your fears.
 Here’s why:

 “I find that deep-breathing exercises and “self-hypnosis” types of relaxation exercises can and do work.
 The trouble with them is that they usually work only if you practice them pretty much daily.
 Add to this the possibility of hyperventilating if the breathing exercises are done incorrectly and the practicality of this approach seems limited.
 I won’t say don’t try meditating in the examining room, but it may not be the best place to start practising.
 The exception to this would be a course of relaxation training that was actually undertaken in a dental suite under the direction of a behaviour therapist probably when no examination, cleaning or intervention was scheduled.
 That said, systematic desensitization with “imagined” stimuli (memories of trips to the dentist) never really helped me.
 It has been informative, kind and competent dentists who have helped me re-learn (literally) how to be a dental patient – through repeated exposure to good, collaborative care.”
 (John Harvey, “A Psychologist and Dental Phobic Speaks…”, Journal of the Canadian Dental Association, January 2005)